Today, I am sharing more about the method to my madness and how to decorate with neutral colors.

-- I have a BIG love of those neutral shades of linens and should probably do a bit of a sort -and share them with the thrift store. haha.
+- I have a BIG love of those neutral shades and should probably do a bit of a sort -and share some with the thrift store. haha.

 What is it about neutrals that I love?
 There are a lot of things- but I guess to sum them up- they are colors that speak quietly and yet- they have a delicious impact in a room.
 I kind of equate them to batting your eyelashes.
 Beauty, layers, elegance and charm- and speaking so softly like a butterfly – it is like an eyelash ‘whisper’.